 - An adjuster may approach you after an accident to offer you a "quick settlement" on your case.
 We've even heard of adjusters contacting people in the hospital!
 Usually, they'll offer you a smaller amount of money than you would expect and say something like, "If you hire an attorney, they're just going to take 40% of the fee from you."

 This is actually a two-part lie.
 First, one of the reasons you may want to hire an attorney to represent you is to try and get a fair settlement for you and your loved ones.
 That's one of the reasons that lawyers are so important.
-Our job is to be your advocate and fight the insurance company for a fair settlement - we get between the adjuster and you to protect you and handle the day-to-day work needed to reach a settlement (or, if push comes to shove, prepare for trial).
+Our job is to be your advocate and fight the insurance company for a fair settlement - we get between the adjuster and you to protect you and handle the day-to-day work needed to settle (or, if push comes to shove, prepare for trial).

 The second part of this lie is that most firms don't charge a 40% fee to handle a routine car accident case!
 At BenGlassLaw, we actually have a tiered fee in which we collect less if the case settles early and usually only collect our highest fee of 33% if the case goes or gets close to going to trial.